Lithospermum officinale aka Common Gromwell

 Common Gromwell, Pearl Gromwell, Gromwell

-How to care for Common Gromwell
+How difficult is it to take care of Common Gromwell

 With a bit of knowledge and dedication, you can successfully care for Common Gromwell, making it a rewarding choice for those seeking a moderate challenge.